-Even if you jot down a sentence while you wait for your coffee to brew, that sentence is a gateway to a a personal essay, a blog, a story, or your book.
+Even the sentence you jot down while waiting for your coffee to brew becomes a gateway to a a personal essay, a blog, a story, or your book.

 You can write the small intention to see success knowing each step you take leads you to the larger intention and achieving your goals.